-ICSE, ISC Results 2018 Date and Time: Results to be out tomorrow at cisce.org
+ICSE, ISC Results 2018 Date and Time: Results declared at cisce.org

 ICSE ISC results 2018: Date and Time

-The students can check the results through the official website, cisce.org on May 14 at 3 pm.
+The students can check the results through the official website, cisce.org today.
 The candidates can avail the results through SMS also.
 They have to type ICSE or ISC followed by their seven-digit unique ID code and send the message to 09248082883.

 Last year, 96.47 per cent students cleared the Class 12th examinations, while 98.53 per cent students passed Class 10th.
 Kolkata Girl, Ananya Maity, had emerged as the Class 12th all India topper with 99.5 per cent.
 Pune’s Muskan Abdulla Pathan and Bengaluru’s Ashwin Rao had jointly topped the Class 10th exams with 99.4 per cent each.
 In the Class 10 examination, the pass percentage of girls was 99.03 per cent and that of the boys stood at 98.13 per cent.